NVIDIA's $20B Groq Deal: Why the AI King Licensed Its Biggest Challenger's Technology

 Q4 2026

-- Groq technology integration into NVIDIA offerings
+- Groq-derived technology integration into NVIDIA offerings

 Investment and Career Implications